top of page

 This version of Brown Turkey is most popular in the UK, Belgium, Germany, and Denmark.
 Along with the California variety, is also not highly regarded for its flavor.
 Some growers report caramel and sugar flavors that I am quite fond of, but when grown in humid climates they are both lacking.
 The opposite is also true, when grown in the right climate, they can produce higher quality figs leading to only average or slightly above-average-tasting figs.

 Keep in mind, that English Brown Turkey is commonly found under the name Olympian.
 Like the California variety, it also has many names like Nexoe/Bornholm, Sodus Sicilian, and Sweet George.
 English Brown Turkey has brown skin and brown to amber pulp usually with an elongated to round shape.
-It’s also a larger fig variety, but I would classify the main crop as medium to large in size.
+It’s also a larger fig variety, but I would classify the main crop as medium to large.
 The brebas however are reliable and numerous.
 These can reach larger sizes of 150 grams.

 Longue d'Aout, also known as LdA, is a French fig variety whose name translates to "long of August," indicative of its harvest time and elongated shape.
-The variety is early ripening, producing large-sized fruits that are particularly sweet, with a delightful berry flavor.
+The variety is early ripening, producing large-sized fruits that are particularly cotton candy sweet, with a delightful berry flavor.

 Additionally, it is considered quite productive, vigorous, and hardy, making it an excellent choice for various climates around the world.